happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 * It shocked me when I heard the news
 * How did you know
 * why do you think so
+* The Chinese passport isn’t very powerful.
+* 	Our government isn’t very open-minded.
+*  Seek a better life